This article explains the event-based software architecture, its advantages, and possible disadvantages for the development of embedded systems.

 This is the question we will address in this article.
 If you would like to learn more about embedded systems, please click here.

 Many important decisions about an embedded project are already made when an ideal software architecture is selected.
 They shape the project over its entire lifetime and often determine its success or failure.
-Of course, any application can be implemented with most of the currently popular architecture styles.
-However, the requirements can often not be met with some architecture styles.
+Of course, any application can be implemented with most of the currently popular architectural styles.
+However, the requirements can often not be met with some architectural styles.
 This means that the quality of the resulting software is therefore significantly influenced by the choice of architecture or the ideal architecture style.

 This can be illustrated very well with the following example.

 If an application needs to be able to react to external events, then this can be done with any architectural style.
-When the requirement is that the application must react to events in a timely and time-critical manner, then a layer architecture based on the layering architecture style is probably the wrong choice.
-This is because in a layered architecture, events can be received on a hardware-related layer – but the reaction to the event then usually happens on one of the higher (application) layers.
+When the requirement is that the application must react to events in a timely and time-critical manner, then a layered architecture based on the layering architecture style is probably the wrong choice.
+This is because, in a layered architecture, events can be received on a hardware-related layer – but the reaction to the event then usually happens on one of the higher (application) layers.
 This passing through different layers is time-consuming.
 An event-based architecture is certainly the better choice for any time-critical applications.

 An event-based or event-driven architecture responds to events in the software system and differs from ordinary architectures that respond to requests.
 An event is any significant occurrence or change in the state of the system hardware or software.
 The source of an event can be internal or external.
 Events can be generated by a user (e.g., mouse click or key press), by an external source (e.g., sensor output), or by the system (e.g., loading a program).
 They are reported to the software by hardware interrupts.
 Furthermore, the software can also generate events itself.
 For example, to signal an important time event (by a timer).

 An event-based software consists of the «event producer» and the «event consumer».
 The event producer creates an event and registers it in the system.
 He knows neither the reaction to this event nor the event consumer.
 The event consumer processes one or more events and runs a reaction.
-The interface between Event-Producer and Event-Consumer can be realized by an implementation of the Publish/Subscribe Pattern [1].
-This central piece of software can be called, for example, «event channel».
+The interface between Event-Producer and Event-Consumer can be realized by an implementation of the Publish/Subscribe Pattern (Source).
+This central piece of software can be called, for example, an «event channel».
 The event channel knows the events in the system and enables the event consumer to register for certain events.
 An event is thus detected by an event producer and then reported to the event channel.
 The event channel informs all event consumers about events to which the respective consumer is registered.

 The approach of an event-based system can be implemented with various programming languages and is mostly independent of the technology.